CentralLaserFacility/intensity-map-poc/proposal/proposal.md

 Clicking on the 'Source Settings' button brings up a modal dialog (see right-hand panel of first wireframe) that controls how the parameters of the active Source.
 Intensity map acquisition continues, and image updates continue to happen.
 The Settings button on the main panel is disabled while this dialog is open to prevent multiple dialogs being spawned.
 The source selector combobox is also disabled while this panel is open.
 The rest of the control on the main panel should function as normal.

+The source settings dialog can be a simple flyout/ popup control, where as soon as the user click on something outside this control, the flyout will disappear, thus there will be less need to maintain checks for enabling and disabling controls as suggested above.

 While the dialog is active you can adjust the Gain and the Exposure time.
 Changes in these values are reflected immediately in the image display ; increasing the Gain or Exposure time will make the intensity of the next acquired intensity map brighter.

 Adjustments can be made either via sliders or by text entry.
 Text entries are validated, and changes are applied when focus leaves the text box or when you press 'ENTER'.